melodycss/melodycss.co/layouts/index.markdown

     slug: grids
 ---

-Melody includes simple layut mixins, which when applied to the *parent*, arrange all its children in the specified layout.
+Melody includes simple layout mixins, which when applied to the *parent*, arrange all its children in the specified layout.
 Any elements can be used, and layout styles are applied using `:nth-child` selectors, keeping your markup semantic and clean.

 <section class="doc-section splits" id="splits">
 ## Split